mounikamona155/training-content/Project1.md

 ### Design
 - Project layout given will be only a suggestion, the general idea is a separation of concerns which is a requirement
-- Use ADO.Net for middleware to connect application to database; either connected or disconnected approach
+- Use EFCore for middleware to connect application to database; either code first or data first approach.
 - Use an Azure SQL Db in 3 NF; include a database diagram and script to generate Db and tables
 - don't use too many public fields
 - define and use atleast 1 interface